 If you’re in the NH area or can plan a trip, Sig Sauer Academy is a must-go.

 A top 5 list is limited to just 5, but there are a LOT more than 5 awesome trainers and training groups out there.
-Here is a few more that we highly recommend!
+Here are a few more that we highly recommend!

 Head trainer and owner Aaron Cowan is former US Army, law enforcement, and one of the most dedicated and studious trainers we have ever encountered.

 If you want a taste of what training with Cowan is like, take a look at his YouTube channel.
-In it he covers a huge range of topics and incredible detailed reviews.
+In it, he covers a huge range of topics and incredibly detailed reviews.

 Everything from human anatomy and how it relates to a self-defense shooting to the durability of red dot optics after 20,000 rounds fired and 40 chest-height drops onto concrete, Sage Dynamics doesn’t pull punches.